marvel308/mkolman.github.io/_posts/2020-06-13-volley_rotations.md

 Before each serve players must not pass their direct neighbor to any of the four sides e.g. they must be right of their left neighbor if they have one, otherwise they are bound by the outside court lines.
-Failure to do so will result in referee calling "out of rotation" fault and award a point to their opponents.
+Failure to do so will result in referee calling "out of rotation" fault and awarding a point to their opponents.

 Every time your team wins a point on your opponent's serve the players rotate